IamTrollFace555/LegacyChat/README.md

 # TO DO's

-- [IMPORTANT] Fix the prompt for chapter0 (Author Foreword)
-- Return to subchapter selection from "/questionnaire"
 - [IMPORTANT] When we are finished with a section we should have a page (where question 21 would be).
 It should say “ congratulations you have answered the questions to help us create your persona”.
 Here are the questions and answers below.
 - Download your summary/chapters
 - [IMPORTANT] Free trial with fewer questions (Maybe 5?)
-- When completed chapter0: let’s test out your persona: “Write a one-page letter that I can email to a son or daughter having a challenge time sharing how I have dealt a hard challenge”
 - [IMPORTANT] Add the option to generate multiple versions(passes) of the chapter (up to 4)
 - See what changed between the questions and the model output
 - Add Email Verification
 - Add Google authentication
 - Delete chapters
+- [ABORTED] Return to subchapter selection from "/questionnaire"

 # Recently Done

+- Fix the prompt for chapter0 (Author Foreword)
 - Answers are now automatically saved every two minutes.
 A status bar signals the last time answers were saved
 - A "skip question" button
 - Defined subchapters for ch1 and ch2